-Before we get to the actual methods for catching and removing a snake, it is helpful to think about the reason why the snake is on your property and hiding, or perhaps acting aggressively.
+Before we get to the actual methods for catching and removing a snake, it is helpful to think about the reason why the snake is in your car or on your property, and hiding, or perhaps acting aggressively.

 Most Snakes Are Just Defending Themselves